ocaml/dune/doc/usage.rst

 command line option (as in GNU make).

-More precisely, Dune will choose the outermost ancestor directory containing a ``dune-workspace`` file which is used to mark the root of the current workspace.
+More precisely, Dune will choose the outermost ancestor directory containing a ``dune-workspace`` file, which is used to mark the root of the current workspace.
-If no ``dune-workspace`` file is present the same strategy applies with ``dune-project`` files.
+If no ``dune-workspace`` file is present, the same strategy applies with ``dune-project`` files.

-In case of a mix of `dune-workspace` and `dune-project` files, workspace files take precedence over project files in the sense that if a ``dune-workspace`` file is found only parent ``dune-workspace`` files will be considered when looking for the root, while if a `dune-project` file is found both parent ``dune-workspace`` and ``dune-project`` files will be considered.
+In case of a mix of `dune-workspace` and `dune-project` files, workspace files take precedence over project files in the sense that if a ``dune-workspace`` file is found, only parent ``dune-workspace`` files will be considered when looking for the root; however, if a `dune-project` file is found both parent ``dune-workspace`` and ``dune-project`` files will be considered.

 A ``dune-workspace`` file is also a configuration file.
 Dune will read